 Leaving stability, familiarity, physical belongings, friends, and family can seem really scary.
 But just remember; you can ALWAYS just fly back!
 Your friends and family can always be easily contacted, and I highly doubt much will have changed when/if you go back eventually!

-Full honesty here, getting a job in another country is unlikely unless you plan on teaching English or getting an unofficial serving/bartending job.
+Full honesty here, getting an in-person job in another country is unlikely unless you plan on teaching English or getting an unofficial serving/bartending job.
 Most countries, like Spain, prioritize their own citizens when it comes to the job market, so they make it very hard for anyone else to get a job.

 If you have a specialty, like event planning, you can try to do research on companies looking specifically for event planners who speak native English for their English speaking clientele.